-NSG 240 Nursing Leadership
+NSG 240 Nursing Leadership 2 CR

-This seminar consists of an analysis of current health trends and issues, and their impact on the practice of nursing.
-Emphasis will be placed on an exploration of contemporary ethical dilemmas, economic and social issues, and concepts related to nursing leadership and the role transaction.
+This course consists of an analysis of selected current health trends and issues and their impact on the practice of nursing.
+Content will focus on exploration of contemporary ethical dilemmas, economic and social issues, and concepts related to nursing leadership role transition, and safety and quality concepts.
+Emphasis in clinical will be placed on functioning as a part of the interdisciplinary team, while managing patient care for multiple patients utilizing principles of leadership and management.
+1 credit hour Theory and 1 credit hour Clinical (1:3).
+Total Theory 15 hours and 45 Clinical hours.
+Pre-requisites: NSG220,